AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

     ![](assets/code-based-campaign-review.png)

-1. Check and edit if needed the content, properties, surface, audience and schedule.
+1. Check and edit if needed the content, properties, configuration, audience and schedule.

 1. Select **[!UICONTROL Activate]**.